seanbsamson/fluss/website/docs/install-deploy/overview.md

             <td>TabletServer</td>
             <td>
                 <p>
-                TabletServers are the actual node to manage and store data.
+                TabletServers are the nodes responsible for managing and storing data.
                 </p>
             </td>
         </tr>